-There are three main priorities to prepare for the COVID-19 pandemic food security in Indonesia with an emergency agenda, a temporary agenda, and a permanent agenda (Satria, 2020).
+There are three main priorities to prepare for the Covid 19 pandemic food security in Indonesia with an emergency agenda, a temporary agenda, and a permanent agenda (Satria, 2020).
 This is illustrated in Figure 2 which summarizes the GKN policy which requires time relations and considerations.

 Figure 2.
-Time schedule for food security management (Authors' elaboration)
+Time schedule for food security management (Authors own).

 The first strategy, taking into account the stability of food prices with estimates of national strategic food availability for March to August 2020.
-This requires specific data on rice availability up to 25.6 million tons of the need for 15 million tones, corn as much as 13.7 million tons of demand.
+This requires specific data on rice availability up to 25.6 million tonnes of the need for 15 million tonnes, corn as much as 13.7 million tonnes of demand.
 9.1 million tons, available shallots 1.06 million tons from the need for 701,482 tons, and large chilies as much as 657,467 tons from the initial requirement of 551,261 tons.
-Furthermore, for beef, there are 517,872 tones (290,000 tons of which come from imports) of the need for 476,035 tones, broiler chicken 2 million tons from the need for 1.7 million tones, cooking oil 23.4 million tons from the need for 4.4 million tones and the stock of sugar in the distributor's warehouse as much as 159,000 tons.
+Furthermore, for beef, there are 517,872 tonnes (290,000 tonnes of which come from imports) of the need for 476,035 tonnes, broiler chicken 2 million tonnes from the need for 1.7 million tonnes, cooking oil 23.4 million tonnes from the need for 4.4 million tonnes and the stock of sugar in the distributor's warehouse as much as 159,000 tons.
 Although data from the Ministry of Agriculture of the Republic of Indonesia (2020) reveals that the national food stock is experiencing a surplus, this does not mean that Indonesia is free from the threat of a food crisis.
-This is because the COVID-19 pandemic is uncertain when it will end.
+This is because the Covid-19 pandemic is uncertain when it will end.

-To ensure food security, the Indonesian government has prepared various strategies that include price stability of basic necessities so as not to skyrocket and increase national food production based on smallholder agriculture and siding with small farmers (Workie et al., 2020).
+In order to ensure food security, the Indonesian government has prepared various strategies that include price stability of basic necessities so as not to skyrocket and increase national food production based on smallholder agriculture and siding with small farmers (Workie et al., 2020).

 In addition, other efforts have been made by the government by imposing a new normal.
 New normal is a step that must be taken to restore social and economic life.
 The implementation of the new normal carried out by the government refers to the WHO indicator with several adjustments based on needs.
-The agricultural sector is strategic and should get attention because it has a large number of workers, where production has decreased but consumption is high.
-The challenge is how to meet people's food needs to ensure food security and on the other hand, also contribute to economic recovery.
-The existence of universities is very important in the achievement of agricultural development in Indonesia because universities can provide views, thoughts, and input on policy strategies that will be taken by the government and create innovations that can guarantee food availability in the new normal era of the COVID-19 pandemic.
-Economic stimulus and food independence are important to survive the COVID-19 pandemic era, the solution in food security is the development of household-scale production and import substitution, so it is necessary to develop innovations that collaborate with millennial farmers in food production to supply food needs in urban areas.
+The agricultural sector is a strategic sector and should get attention because it has a large number of workers, where production has decreased but consumption is high.
+The challenge is how to meet people's food needs in order to ensure food security and on the other hand also contribute to economic recovery.

+The existence of universities is very important in the achievement of agricultural development in Indonesia because universities can provide views, thoughts, and input on policy strategies that will be taken by the government and create innovations that are able to guarantee food availability in the new normal era of the Covid pandemic 19.
+Economic stimulus and food independence are important to survive the Covid-19 pandemic era, the solution in food security is the development of household-scale production and import substitution, so it is necessary to develop innovations that collaborate with millennial farmers in food production to supply food needs in urban areas.